Abrar Hussain (general): Pakistan Army

 The main thrust of the Indian offensive was in the Sialkot Sector, where they attacked with three infantry and one armoured divisions.
 Facing them was the overstretched 15 Infantry Division.
 As enemy intentions became clear, and he made inroads towards Chawinda, 6 Armoured Division was inducted into the battle.
 The 24 Infantry Brigade was provided to General Abrar, and with these meagre resources, he was ordered stop the enemy.
 For some time, the situation for Pakistan was critical.
 It was here that his strength of character, calmness and indomitable spirit provided the inspiration to his outnumbered and outgunned troops, who stood firm in the face of overwhelming odds.
 Some of the fiercest tank battles since World War II were fought on the Battlefield of Chawinda but every attempt by the Indians to breakthrough was foiled.
 In the words of General KM Arif, who was then a staff officer in 6 Armoured Division:

 The Battle of Chawinda produced moments of extreme anxiety and pressure.
 General Abrar remained composed during the battle, never losing sense of balance and cool nerves.
 On three occasions when some others got adversely affected, he stood firm and provided leadership of high quality.
 On 11 September, the enemy attacked the Chawinda defences held by a weak force which had taken over the responsibility only hours earlier.
 The attackers and defenders suffered considerable losses in the encounter.
 This was the worst situation faced by 6 Armoured Division in the war.
 Inspiring the division from the front, Abrar went to the critical part of the frontline, relieved the force with an infantry brigade and stabilised the situation before returning to his Headquarters.

 By 22 September, the war would end in ceasefire.
 Major General Abrar Hussain and his 'Men of Steel' had saved the day for Pakistan.
 For his inspiring leadership and skillful conduct of operations, he was awarded the Hilal-i-Jur'at.
 He remains one of Pakistan's most successful field commanders.
 In 1968, General Abrar was commanding the Command and Staff College in Quetta when he asked for early retirement due to some irreconcilable differences with the GHQ.
 Typical of him, he never complained or uttered any grievances.

 Death

-On 16 April 1975 during retirement, General Abrar suffered a stroke which paralysed the right side of his body and impeded his speech.
-He battled against the affliction for seventeen long years with the same quiet dignity and fortitude with which he had lived his life.
-On 15 March 1992, the grand old soldier and gentleman; one of Pakistan's greatest military heroes, faded away from this world.
+On 16 April 1975 General Abrar suffered a stroke which paralysed the right side of his body and impeded his speech.
+He endured the affliction for seventeen years until his death on 15 March 1992.